 The pan-seared ribeye steak has loads of flavor.
-The ribeye, also known as the delmonico or cowboy steak, tends to be a fattier cut with marbling throughout.
+The ribeye, also known as the Delmonico or cowboy steak, tends to be a fattier cut with marbling throughout.
 The fat contributes to the flavor and juiciness, making it the most flavorful cut of beef I’ve prepared so far.
 Always buy bone-in ribeye—the bone adds flavor and contains the juices when cooking.

 Cooking the ribeye in the oven is better at providing indirect heat while searing gives you the grilled and slightly charred edge.
-The other major advantage is you can cook within flavors such as garlic, butter, or fresh herbs.
+The other major advantage is you can the steak cook within flavors such as garlic, butter, or fresh herbs.
 You can’t do this on a grill.

 Today, you are the steak expert.
 Pan searing is the easiest and most consistent way to prepare steak.
 If you stick to cook times and monitor temperature carefully, your steak will always come out perfect.

-- 2 tablespoon extra virgin olive oil
+- 1 tablespoon canola oil

 - salt and pepper to taste

 - 1/2 sprig fresh minced rosemary (1 teaspoon)

 For the blue cheese butter